-While investors generally understand that markets rise and fall, the concept of investing for a Full Market Cycle is often lost in the focus of the Financial Services industry on selling market returns which make investors feel warm and fuzzy.
-In fact, while the Financial Services industry talks "long term investing", the marketing focus of the is to entice investors into matching or exceeding short term performance.
+While investors generally understand that markets rise and fall, the concept of investing for a Full Market Cycle is often lost in the focus of the Financial Services industry on selling market returns.
+In fact, the marketing focus of the Financial Services industry is to entice investors into chasing short term performance.

 While the SEC requires every prospectus to include an eye glazing list of "risks", it fails to require disclosure of the simplest and most understandable risk of all: historical drawdown statistics.
-One wonders how many investors would rush into equity index funds if the prospectus clearly stated that the index (including dividends) lost 50%+- in 2000-2002 and another 50%+- in 2007-2009.
+One wonders how many investors would rush into equity index funds if the prospectus clearly stated that the index (including dividends) lost 50%+- in 2000-2002, another 50%+- in 2007-2009, 19%+- in 2000, and 24% in 2022-2023.
 Those are just the most recent Bear Markets.

 Human beings are optimists, and rightly so.
 Optimism drives progress; however there is little advantage in being optimistic about recovering from Bear Market declines when the risks can be mitigated with loss reducing techniques such as a Market Conditions Model and Tactical Asset Allocation.